thin-edge/thin-edge.io/docs/src/architecture/README.md

 Thin-edge.io is an open-source framework to develop lightweight, smart and secure connected devices.

-Cloud agnostic, thin-edge.io provides a set of pre-packaged  modules with plug & play connectors to cloud platforms, device certificate management as well as built-in software management.
+Cloud agnostic, thin-edge.io provides the foundations for cloud connectivity and device management, a set of pre-packaged  modules, plug & play connectors to cloud platforms, device certificate management, monitoring as well as built-in software management.

+On top of these foundations, telemetry applications are built using a combination of components provided by various IoT actors
+The features provided by these components can be as diverse as low-level connectivity to IoT protocols, event-stream analytics, machine-learning-powered systems, or application specific processors.

-Built around an extensible architecture, thin-edge.io can be extended in various programming languages to build telemetry applications with a combination of components
+Built around an extensible architecture, thin-edge.io can be extended in various programming languages.

-and device monitoring

-analytics and machine learning components.

-A mapper process can read a modbus source and emit translated data over MQTT.
-While a

-Using processes
-The components must not have to designed with thin-edge.io in-mind to be able to used as a thin-edge.io componet

-Some of these components will be designed for thin-edge.io. specifically for the
+1. The components are simple processes exchanging messages over a [MQTT bus](./mqtt-bus.md) connected to the cloud.

+2. A [canonical data](thin-edge-json.md) format is proposed as a pivot for telemetry data, so the components can shared a common dialect independently of their own representation of these data.

+3. A combination of pre-defined MQTT topics and [mapper processes](./mapper.md) is responsible of cloud-specific messages translation and dispatching.

 ![Overview](./thin-edge-overview.png)

-* Use a [MQTT bus](./mqtt-bus.md) both for local communications and to connect the cloud.
-* A canonical JSON format that the local processes can use to represent telemetry data.
-Cloud agnostic